 If we conceal our wounds out of fear and shame, our inner darkness can neither be illuminated not become a light for others.
 We cling to our bad feelings and beat ourselves with the past when what we should do is let go.

 I’ve so appreciated your good comments this week.
-So many beautiful sojourners here.
+Beautiful sojourners here.
 Thank you for joining in.

 Your sister scribe,